 The Bermuda Railway Trail is the perfect adventure for solo cyclists, families, and friends.
 It’s also a romantic date idea for couples.
 Here you can watch the sunset, spot a plane or savor a delicious picnic.

 There are seven (some sources say nine) sections to the railway trail.
 Sections range from one mile to three miles.
 Each has its own distinct charm.
 There are paved sections, bridges and some steep slopes.
 The trail isn’t continuous so there are plenty of entry points scattered throughout the island.
 Periodically the trail intersects with busy roads.

 The sandy dirt path terrain varied with rigorous uphill sections but luckily spin class prepped me for the challenge!
 If you ever feel like it’s too difficult, just hop off the bike and walk.

 On my two-hour bike ride, I covered seven miles.
-It’s actually pretty difficult to cover all 18-miles (one-way) in one day, but I dare you to try!
+It’s actually pretty difficult to cover all 18-miles (one-way) in a day, but I dare you to try!

 I started at Grotto Bay Beach Resort and biked to Shelly Bay.
 Grotto Bay Beach Resort is a fantastic starting point because you’ll get to cross the scenic bridge near Bailey’s Bay Dock.
 After I got to Shelly Bay, I decided to head back because I had trouble sharing the narrow roads with buses, vans, and motorcycles.
 Also, some of the trail’s signs were hard to find, so this was a good time to head back.